TurnipGuy30/English-2022/docs/_posts/2022-09-05-If We Must Die.md

 ---
-title: If We Must Die - Political Resistance Poetry Analysis
+title: If We Must Die - Poetry Analysis
 date: 2022-09-05
 ---

 <div align="right" style="float:right;padding-left:10px;">

 <textarea style="resize:none;text-align:center;" rows="14" cols="50" readonly>
 If we must die, let it not be like hogs
 Hunted and penned in an inglorious spot,
 While round us bark the mad and hungry dogs,